 To make use of the protection capabilities of traditional security tools and maximize the SDN benefits in securing networks, we need to make them work together.
 Consider most security tools are designed for traditional networks instead of SDN networks, there are several practical issues when combining them together.
 The first issue is the current security tools are heterogeneous, and their detection results are not compatible.
 For instance, a host-based intrusion detection system will be mainly monitoring system behaviors, while a firewall will be interested in suspicious network activities.
 The log generated by the two tools can hardly join together for further security analysis.
 The second issue is we lack an interaction mechanism for security tools to communicate with SDN networks.
 We want to employ real-time threats information to adjust network behaviors dynamically.
 The last issue is we need a unified method to translate the semantics of threat information into SDN rules.
 For example, how do we extract effective threats information from heterogeneous security event information?
 Given a certain security threat, how do we adjust network behaviors for an effective defense?
 How do we distribute defense decisions in an SDN network?

-3 Architecture and Design
+3. System Architecture

-In this section, we introduce the SecControl architecture and design.
-We first give an overview of the SecControl architecture.
-Then, we explain how SecControl works.
-Last, we explain how the SecControl components are designed and how these components cooperate with each other.
+In this section, we introduce the SecControl architecture.
+We first give an overview of SecControl.
+Then, we illustrate the three-layer structure of SecControl as well as the main functions.
+Last, we explain how SecControl works.